SyedMustafaImam/HPCC-On-VMware-/README.md

 Type yes

-Enter the password which is red hat
+Enter the password which is red hat,
+PDSH is now copied.
 It&#39;s copied.

 Rebuild rpm